nebari-dev/nebari-docs/docs/docs/explanations/advanced-profiles-settings.md

 It is possible to control which users have access to which JupyterLab profiles.
 Each profile has a field named `access` which can be set to `all` (default if omitted), `yaml`, or
 `keycloak`.

-- `all` means every user will have access to the profile.
+- `all` means every user will have access to the profile (default).
 - `yaml` means that access is restricted to anyone with their username in the `users` field of the profile or who belongs to a group named in the `groups` field.
 - `keycloak` means that access is restricted to any user who in Keycloak has either their group(s) or user with the attribute `jupyterlab_profiles` containing this profile name.
 For example, if the user is in a Keycloak group named `developers` which has an attribute `jupyterlab_profiles` set to `Large Instance`, they will have access to the Large Instance